 At London Stays, we know that when choosing a place to live or invest, safety and security are just as important as price and location.
-Understanding the Edinburgh crime rate helps property seekers make confident, informed decisions.
+Understanding the Edinburgh Scotland Crime Rate safety helps property seekers make confident, informed decisions.
 In this guide, we’ll explore crime data, highlight safe and less secure areas, and share advice on where to rent or buy in the Scottish capital.

-Overview: Edinburgh Crime Rate Compared to the UK Average
+Edinburgh Scotland Crime Rate Compared to the UK Average

-According to the latest data from Police Scotland and Numbeo, Edinburgh remains one of the safest major cities in the UK, particularly when compared to Glasgow or Dundee.
+According to the latest data from Police Scotland and Numbeo, Edinburgh Scotland crime rate remains one of the safest major cities in the UK, particularly when compared to Glasgow or Dundee.

 - Overall crime index: Around 35 out of 100 (Numbeo, 2025) — indicating a moderate level of crime.